 - von Willebrand factor concentrate – available as an injection

 These medicines can also be used before a procedure or operation to reduce the risk of bleeding.
-People with severe VWD may need to take them regularly to help prevent serious bleeds.
+If you have severe VWD, you may need to take them regularly to help prevent serious bleeds.

-If your doctor recommends medication, talk to them about the best option for you and ask about the side effects of each medicine.
+If your doctor recommends medicine, talk to them about the best option for you and ask about the side effects of each medicine.

 Treatments for heavy periods

-If you have heavy periods as a result of VWD, speak to your GP or specialist about treatments to help control the bleeding.
+If VWD causes you to have heavy periods, speak to your GP or specialist about treatments to help control the bleeding.

 - tranexamic acid tablets

 - in severe cases, von Willebrand factor concentrate